robosac333/Weni_Chatbot/README.md

 AWS_REGION=your_region
 OPENWEATHERMAP_API_KEY=3c13f2d6e8beb2b1f742324dbbd8b212
 ```
-    Configure the AWS credentials in the ~/.aws/credentials file.

-    To save time and effort in configuring the policies I have given administrator access to the user I am using.
+    To save time and effort in configuring the policies I have given administrator access to the user I am using and I suggest you to do the same.

     Also ensure that you have access to the following Bedrock models:
     - Anthropic Claude 3 Sonnet
+    - Titan Text G1 - Express

 5. Run the app: